 The station was used in the tear-jerking scene where Frank says goodbye to Claire as she heads off to war in episode three of season one.

 Clava Cairns.
-These ancient stone circles and burial chambers date back to the Bronze Age which puts them at around 4,000 years old.
-Although they’re remarkably well preserved little is known of the people who built them, or why the stones were placed on the site a few miles north of what is now Inverness.
+These ancient stone circles and burial chambers date back to the Bronze Age, which puts them around 4,000 years old.
+Although they’re remarkably well preserved, little is known of the people who built them or why the stones were placed on the site a few miles north of what is now Inverness.

-There are two sections of Clava Cairns – Balnuaran of Clava and Milton of Clava – and it’s the former which is said to have inspired the story of Craigh na Dun in the Outlander novels.
+There are two sections of Clava Cairns: Balnuaran of Clava and Milton of Clava,and it’s the former that is said to have inspired the story of Craigh na Dun in the Outlander novels.

 Deanston Distillery.
 Although this whisky distillery was reimagined as a warehouse in France (as seen when Claire helps a sailor with smallpox in season two) I’m including it in this article because it’s close to Doune Castle so it’s usually included in Outlander tours.

 Doune Castle (Castle Leoch).
 Castle Leoch is the seat of power for Clan Mackenzie which is where many of the main characters were introduced in the first few episodes.
-In real life you’ll find the castle in the village of Doune, about nine miles north-west of the city of Stirling.
-I cover the castle in my Complete Guide to Doune Castle.
+In real life, you’ll find the castle in the village of Doune, about nine miles northwest of the city of Stirling.

 Falkland (Inverness).
 Inverness is known as the capital of the Highlands and it’s quite a tourist destination in its own right thanks to its location on the northern tip of Loch Ness.
 For whatever reason though (probably because it’s closer to Edinburgh), the rural town of Falkland in Fife was used as Inverness’s filming location.